 The Bills nickname was suggested as part of a fan contest in 1947 to rename Buffalo’s All-America Football Conference team, which was originally known as the Bisons.
 The Bills nickname referenced frontiersman Buffalo Bill Cody and was selected over Bullets, Nickels, and Blue Devils.
 It helped that the team was owned by the president of Frontier Oil, James Breuil.
 Buffalo was without a team from 1950 to 1959, when owner Ralph Wilson acquired a franchise in the AFL.
-Wilson solicited potential nicknames from fans for his new franchise and ultimately chose Bills in homage to the city’s defunct AAFC team.
+Wilson ultimately chose Bills in homage to the city’s defunct AAFC team.

-Panthers team president Mark Richardson, the son of team owner Jerry Richardson, chose the Panthers nickname because "it's a name our family thought signifies what we thought a team should be—powerful, sleek and strong."
-Richardson also chose the 1995 expansion team’s color scheme of black, blue, and silver, a choice that initially came under scrutiny from NFL Properties representatives.
+Panthers team owner Jerry Richardson said in 1992—the year before he was awarded an NFL expansion franchise—that "It’s a terrific name ...
+It's powerful.
+It's elegant.
+It's sleek.
+It's got a great profile.
+There are all kinds of things you can do with it."
+The team's colors of black, blue, and silver also emerged at the same time, a choice that initially came under scrutiny from NFL Properties representatives.
 According to one newspaper report, the concern was raised at the 1993 NFL meetings that a team nicknamed the Panthers that featured black in its color scheme would appeal to street gangs and reflect poorly on the league.

-In 1921, the Decatur Staleys, a charter member of the American Professional Football Association, moved to Chicago and kept their nickname, a nod to the team’s sponsor, the Staley Starch Company.
-When star player George Halas purchased the team the following year, he decided to change the nickname.
-Chicago played its home games at Wrigley Field, home of baseball’s Cubs, and Halas opted to stick with the ursine theme.
+In 1921, the Decatur Staleys, a charter member of the American Professional Football Association, moved to Chicago and kept their nickname, a nod to the team’s original sponsor, the the A.E.
+Staley Manufacturing Company.
+After a year, star player (and team manager) George Halas needed a new nickname.
+Chicago played its home games at what is now Wrigley Field, home of baseball’s Cubs, and Halas opted to stick with the ursine theme.

-There’s some debate about whether Cleveland’s professional football franchise was named after its first coach and general manager, Paul Brown, or after boxer Joe Louis, who was nicknamed the “Brown Bomber.”
-Team owner Mickey McBride conducted a fan contest in 1945 and the most popular submission was Browns.
+There’s some confusion about whether Cleveland’s professional football franchise was named after its first coach and general manager, Paul Brown, or after boxer Joe Louis, who was nicknamed the “Brown Bomber.”
+But the actual record makes it clear that Paul Brown was the intended honoree—the name was chosen via a fan contest in 1945.
+The most popular submission was Browns.
+According to a contemporary newspaper, assistant coach Johnny Brickels made the team name announcement and said “a majority of entries in a recent contest suggested the nickname bear some association with Lieut.
+Paul Brown, Great Lakes football officer and former Ohio State coach, who is the club’s manager and head coach."
 According to one version of the story, Paul Brown vetoed the nickname and chose Panthers instead, but a local businessman informed the team that he owned the rights to the name Cleveland Panthers.
 Brown ultimately agreed to the use of his name and Browns stuck.

 The Cowboys, who began play in the NFL in 1960, were originally going to be nicknamed the Steers.
-The team’s general manager, Texas E. Schramm, decided that having a castrated bovine as a mascot might subject the team to ridicule, so he decided to go with Rangers instead.
-But fearing that people would confuse the football team with the local minor league baseball team nicknamed the Rangers, Schramm finally changed the nickname to Cowboys shortly before the season began.
+The team’s general manager, Texas E. Schramm, decided that having a castrated bovine as a mascot might subject the team to ridicule, so the team decided to go with Rangers instead.
+But fearing that people would confuse the football team with the local minor league baseball team nicknamed the Rangers, the team finally changed the nickname to Cowboys.

-Denver was a charter member of the AFL in 1960 and Broncos, which was submitted along with a 25-word essay by Ward M. Vining, was the winning entry among 162 fans who responded in a name-the-team contest.
+Denver was a charter member of the AFL in 1960 and Broncos, which was submitted along with a 25-word essay by Ward M. Vining, was the winning entry among 162 named entered in a name-the-team contest.
 A Denver team by the same name played in the Midwest Baseball League in 1921.